 |Dyson Cyclone V10 Motorhead||$499.99||Detail|

-Finally, for users who do not have a lot budget, the V8 is a good choice for daily cleaning, the V10 is too expensive.
-If you already have V8 it is not necessary to upgrade to V10, the performance difference is not much.
+Finally, for people who do not have a lot budget, the V8 is a good choice for daily cleaning, the price of the V8 was reduced since the launch of V10.
+If you already have V8 it is not necessary to upgrade to V10, the performance difference is not that much.
 For existing V6 customers, it is recommended to upgrade to V10, the V6 battery life is just terrible.